googleapis/google-cloud-cpp/google/cloud/policytroubleshooter/quickstart/README.md

 ### Windows

-To correctly configure the MSVC runtime you should change the CMake minimum required version to 3.15 or add `-DCMAKE_POLICY_DEFAULT_CMP0091=NEW` to the CMake configuration step.

 Bazel tends to create very long file names and paths.
 You may need to use a short directory to store the build output, such as `c:\b`, and instruct Bazel to use it via: